-ONB's operations are concentrated in economies that are relatively dependent on the price of crude oil.
-Brent crude oil prices averaged over U.S.\$100 per barrel for the period 2011 to 2013 and for the first half of 2014, but then fell sharply to reach lows of an average U.S.\$32 per barrel in January 2016, before recovering to an average of U.S.\$45 per barrel throughout 2016 and U.S.\$52 per barrel in September 2017.
-This led to a reduction in revenue flowing into the economies and businesses of a number of countries in which QNB operates.
-The reduced economic activity resulting from lower oil prices could impact the demand for loans and other products and services offered by QNB.
-The deteriorating macroeconomic environment has increased the risk of future credit losses, although in Qatar non-performing loans as a share of total loans have continued to fall, from 1.9 per cent. in 2013 to 1.3 per cent. in 2016, according to the QCB.
-The foregoing factors also affect ONB's flexibility in planning for, or reacting to, changes in the ONB Group's operations and in the financial industry generally.
-If these levels of market disruption and volatility continue or recur, the ONB Group may experience reductions in business activity, increased funding costs and funding pressures, decreased asset values, credit losses, write-downs and impairment charges, and lower profitability and cash flows.
+QNB's operations are concentrated in economies that are relatively dependent on the price of crude oil.
+International oil prices have been volatile since 2014 with prices steadily rising after sharp falls between the second half of 2014 and 2016.
+Brent crude oil prices averaged over U.S.\$100 per barrel for the period 2011 to 2013 and for the first half of 2014, but then fell sharply to reach lows of an average U.S.\$32 per barrel in January 2016, before recovering to an average of U.S.\$45 per barrel throughout 2016 and U.S.\$55 per barrel in 2017.
+This led to reduced revenues in a number of countries in which QNB operates.
+Reduced economic activity resulting from lower oil prices could impact the demand for loans and other products and services offered by QNB.
+The price of brent crude oil has averaged U.S.\$71 in the first half of 2018, an increase of 30 per cent. as compared to the average price in 2017.
+Following the decision taken by the Organisation of Petroleum Exporting Countries ("OPEC") in June 2018 to increase production of crude oil, ONB expects broadly stable oil prices over the next 18 months, forecasting brent crude oil prices to average U.S.\$69 in 2018, followed by U.S.\$66 in 2019.
+Non-performing loans as a share of total loans were 1.7 per cent. in 2017, according to the QCB, an increase from 1.3 per cent. in 2016 but a decrease from 1.9 per cent. in 2013.
+If volatility in the oil market recurs, the QNB Group may experience reductions in business activity, increased funding costs and funding pressures, decreased asset values, credit losses, write-downs and impairment charges, and lower profitability and cash flows.
 QNB's business and financial performance may also be affected by future recovery rates on assets and the historical assumptions underlying asset recovery rates, which may not be as accurate given the unprecedented market volatility and disruption during the past several years.